-The Autogas market began to contract in 2011, with sales falling every year since to just 3.31 million tonnes in 2017 - more than one-quarter below their 2010 peak.
-The main reason for this reversal was a gradual change in government policy towards Autogas use that began in the 2000s, motivated by the perceived improvement in emissions performance of new diesel and gasoline vehicles relative to Autogas vehicles, and the objective of boosting revenues from automotive-fuel taxes.
-Excise duties on Autogas were raised in step-wise fashion in order to reduce the pump-price advantage of Autogas over diesel and gasoline (see below).
+The Autogas market began to contract in 2011, with sales falling every year since to just 3.09 million tonnes in 2018 - almost one-third below their 2010 peak.
+For the first time since the 1990s, Korea no longer has the world's largest Autogas market, falling behind Turkey.
+The main reason for the reversal in the fortunes of Autogas in Korea was a gradual change in government policy towards Autogas use that began in the 2000s, motivated by the perceived improvement in emissions performance of new diesel and gasoline vehicles relative to Autogas vehicles, and the objective of boosting revenues from automotive-fuel taxes.
+Excise duties on Autogas were raised progressively in order to reduce the pump-price advantage of Autogas over diesel and gasoline (see below).
 By the end of the 2000s, the attractiveness of Autogas to high-mileage commercial vehicle-owners had been greatly diminished, leading to a shift in demand for new commercial LDVs away from Autogas.
 The increased fuel-efficiency of the Autogas vehicle fleet also contributed to a drop in sales of the fuel.
-By 2017, Autogas accounted for an estimated 10% of total road-transport fuel consumption - down from over 16% at the end of the 2000s - and 37% of total LPG consumption in Korea.
+By 2018, Autogas accounted for less than 10% of total road-transport fuel consumption - down from over 16% at the end of the 2000s - and one-third of total LPG consumption in Korea.

-The number of Autogas vehicles on the road in Korea has also fallen back since the turn of the decade, but at a slower rate than fuel use, reflecting the inherently slow rate of vehicle turnover and improving fuel efficiency.
-At the end of 2017, there were still 2.12 million Autogas cars in use, supported by a network of 2 037 refuelling stations.
+The number of Autogas vehicles on the road in Korea has also declined since the turn of the decade, but at a slower rate than fuel use, reflecting the inherently slow rate of vehicle turnover and improving fuel efficiency.
+At the end of 2018, there were still 2.05 million Autogas cars in use, supported by a network of 1964 refuelling stations.
 Around three-quarters of the current Autogas vehicle fleet are private LDVs (including taxis and rental cars) and the rest are sports utility vehicles, specially designed vehicles for disabled people, minibuses and commercial vans.
 Around 95% of the country's taxis still run on Autogas, as dedicated diesel taxis are not yet marketed in Korea (see below).
-Autogas vehicles make up about 10% of the country's total vehicle fleet.
+Autogas vehicles make up about 9% of the country's total vehicle fleet.
 Most of these vehicles are locally manufactured mono-fuelled OEMs.
 At present, four companies - Hyundai, Kia, RSM and General Motors - market a total range of 16 dedicated Autogas vehicles.